 Both MIR and MAD require derivatization of a macromolecule, which is the introduction of heavy atoms into the crystal lattice.
 Heavy atoms can be bound covalently or by coordination and can be incorporated synthetically (nucleic acids), covalently during protein expression (selenium), by co-crystallization, soaking of native crystals, or in a pressure cell (xenon).
-A key difference between MAD and MIR is the requirement with the latter that native crystal and derivative crystals (two but better more derivatives are needed for MIR) are closely isomorphous.
+A key difference between MAD and MIR is the requirement with the latter that native crystal and derivative crystals (two, or even better more than two, derivatives are needed for MIR) are closely isomorphous.
 In this context, it is noteworthy that highly similar unit cell constants are not necessarily an indication that the orientations of the protein or nucleic acid in two crystals are identical.
-The classic approach for introduction of heavy atoms is soaking, and a resource for heavy-atom derivatization can be found at http://www. sbg.bio.ic.ac.uk/had/heavyatom.html (Heavy Atom Databank).
-Among the favorites for proteins are mercurial compounds (binding to free cysteines or methionine) and platinum compounds [binding mainly to methionine, histidine, and cysteine; Pt(CN)2 binds to positively charged residues; Petsko, 1985; Rould, 1997; Garman and Murray, 2003].
-The heavier the atom the better since the scattering amplitude is proportional to the number of electrons.
+The classic approach for introduction of heavy atoms is soaking, and a resource for heavyatom derivatization can be found at http://www .sbg.bio.ic.ac.uk/had/heavyatom.html (Heavy Atom Databank).
+Among the favorites for proteins are mercurial compounds (binding to free cysteines or methionine) and platinum compounds (binding mainly to methionine, histidine, and cysteine; Pt(CN)2 binds to positively charged residues; Petsko, 1985; Rould, 1997; Garman and Murray, 2003).
+The heavier the